 See kangaroos and mountains

 It’s barely a 10-minute drive from the beach to Currumbin Valley’s Eco-Village.
 Yet you’re surrounded by mountains and mobs of kangaroos who gather every morning to graze.
-There’s organic produce to buy and a café on site, and on the first Saturday of the month food trucks, musicians and market stall holders gather for the Green Marque Markets.
+There’s an onsite grocer selling fresh, local organic produce and you can grab a coffee and a meal at Pasture & Co – a cafe with a lovely outdoor area to enjoy the fresh air and sunshine.

 Artists, poets and more